The Coma: Cutting Class: Development

 The plot of the game was partially inspired by the experiences of Minho, the key artist, when he was a student, with the director then adding horror elements.

 The high expectations and pressure placed on students in Korea also helped to shape the plot, with director Minho Kim having a highly critical attitude towards the Korean education system.

 The remastered console edition was first announced on July 12, 2017.
 It was announced on July 13, 2017 that Devespresso Games had partnered with Digerati to release The Coma: Recut.

 Reception

 The remastered edition of The Coma received generally positive reviews from video game critics, with the Nintendo Switch version having a score of 62% on Metacritic.

 Oliver Roderick of Switch Player awarded it a score of 3.5 out of 5, praising the story and atmosphere but also criticising the unresponsive controls during key gameplay moments.

 Nintendo Life awarded it a more critical review of 6 out of 10, saying that while the concept was interesting, the execution was flawed.
 The review was particularly critical of the sections in which the player was chased by their teacher, claiming they lacked shock value.

 Windows Central awarded it a score of 4 out of 5, praising the plot and atmosphere, but criticising the lack of voice acting.

-Nintendo Insider awarded it a score of 8 out of 10, with the reviewer praising the overall atmosphere but calling the game's design simple and hoping for more features in the sequel.